rdmpage/content-store/README.md

 # Content Store

 A simple content store that uses hashes to identify content.
 Similar to what I did for BioNames, but influenced by Ben Trask's ideas [Principles of Content Addressing] (https://bentrask.com/?q=hash://sha256/98493caa8b37eaa26343bbf73f232597a3ccda20498563327a4c3713821df892) - hat tip to [Jorrit Poelen's Preston](https://github.com/bio-guoda/preston) for the link.
+See also [boettiger-lab/data-tracker](https://github.com/boettiger-lab/data-tracker).

 Key idea is that we simply take a file and store it as a "blob", that is a file with no extension, where the file name is a hash of the file's contents (e.g., md5 or sha1).
 If we are using local storage (e.g., while debugging) I simply create a path to the file by creating a directory tree using the first three pairs of characters in the hash.
 Note that ideally we would create several different hashes of the file so that people can find it using their preferred hash.
 For example, Zenodo uses md5 to hash image files, whereas I used sha1 to hash PDFs in BioNames.